How many foreigners are there in Singapore?

 As of June 2020, Singapore’s population stood at 5.69 million.
 A large percentage of its population are not permanent residents; of its total population of 5.69 million in 2020, 4.04 million were residents (citizens & permanent residents), and 1.65 million were non-residents.

-How many migrant workers are immigrants?
+How many nationalities are in Singapore?